May 21, 2026

 • Your monthly income

-• Your DTI (debt-to-income ratio) or how much of your income do you have to put toward your debt each month
+• Your DTI (debt-to-income ratio), or how much of your income you have to put toward your debt each month

 • Your credit score and credit history